 2.2.2 Fully-Insured Benefits.
 During periods in which benefits under the Plan are fully insured, the insured benefits will be provided solely pursuant to the insurance contract (referred to as the Supplemental Plan Document in this Plan document) between the Employer and the Claims Administrator.
 If the terms of this Plan document conflicts with the terms of the Supplemental Plan Documents, the terms of the Supplemental Plan Documents will control, unless superseded by applicable law.
 For fully insured benefits, the Claims Administrator will be the claims fiduciary for purposes of deciding benefit claims with respect to the insured benefits, or if a denied claim is appealed, for deciding appeals both in accordance with its reasonable claims procedures as required by ERISA.
-The Claims Administrator, not the Employer, will be responsible for paying insured benefit claims.
-The Claims Administrator will be responsible for determining eligibility for and the amount of any insured benefits payable under the Plan; and providing the claims procedure to be followed and the claims forms to be used by Eligible Employees or their beneficiaries pursuant to the Supplemental Plan Document.
+The Claims Administrator, not the Employer, will be responsible for paying insured benefits payable under the Plan; and providing the claims procedure to be followed and the claims forms to be used by Eligible Employees or their beneficiaries pursuant to the Supplemental Plan Document.
 The Claims Administrator also will have the authority to require that Eligible Employees furnish the Claims Administrator with such information as it determines is necessary for the proper administration of such Supplemental Plan Document.
+Plan Document.